Magnetohydrodynamics: Equations

-where the first term on the right hand side is the magnetic tension force and the second term is the magnetic pressure force.
+where the first term on the right-hand side is the magnetic tension force and the second term is the magnetic pressure force.

 Ideal MHD

-The simplest form of MHD, ideal MHD, assumes that the resistive term $\eta\mathbf{J}$ in Ohm's law is small relative to the other terms such that it can be taken to be equal to zero.
-This occurs in the limit of large magnetic Reynolds numbers during which magnetic induction dominates over magnetic diffusion at the velocity and length scales under consideration.
-Consequently, processes in ideal MHD that convert magnetic energy into kinetic energy, referred to as ideal processes, cannot generate heat and raise entropy.
+The simplest form of MHD, ideal MHD, assumes that the resistive term $\eta\mathbf{J}$ in Ohm's law is sufficiently small relative to the other terms that it can be taken to be zero.
+This occurs in the limit of large magnetic Reynolds numbers, in which magnetic induction dominates magnetic diffusion at the velocity and length scales under consideration.
+Consequently, processes in ideal MHD that convert magnetic energy into kinetic energy, referred to as ideal processes, cannot generate heat or increase entropy.

-A fundamental concept underlying ideal MHD is the frozen-in flux theorem which states that the bulk fluid and embedded magnetic field are constrained to move together such that one can be said to be "tied" or "frozen" to the other.
-Therefore, any two points that move with the bulk fluid velocity and lie on the same magnetic field line will continue to lie on the same field line even as the points are advected by fluid flows in the system.
-The connection between the fluid and magnetic field fixes the topology of the magnetic field in the fluid—for example, if a set of magnetic field lines are tied into a knot, then they will remain so as long as the fluid has negligible resistivity.
+A fundamental concept underlying ideal MHD is the frozen-in flux theorem, which states that the bulk fluid and the embedded magnetic field are constrained to move together such that one can be said to be "tied" or "frozen" to the other.
+Therefore, any two points that move with the bulk fluid velocity and lie on the same magnetic field line will continue to lie on that field line even as the points are advected by fluid flows in the system.
+The connection between the fluid and magnetic field fixes the topology of the magnetic field in the fluid.
+For example, if a set of magnetic field lines is tied into a knot, then it will remain so as long as the fluid has negligible resistivity.
 This difficulty in reconnecting magnetic field lines makes it possible to store energy by moving the fluid or the source of the magnetic field.
-The energy can then become available if the conditions for ideal MHD break down, allowing magnetic reconnection that releases the stored energy from the magnetic field.
+The energy can then become available if the conditions for ideal MHD break down, allowing magnetic reconnection to release the stored energy from the magnetic field.